bostata/site_instrumentation/README.md

 # site_instrumentation

-The terraform code for including instrumentation on the bostata.com site.
+The code for setting up a dedicated vpc for Snowplow, as well as the entire Snowplow pipeline.